Blog

 View The Content Of Your RSS Feeds

-As mentioned earlier, to view a feed’s content, you need to copy the feed’s URL to your clipboard and paste it into an application that translates feeds into readable content for humans.
+As mentioned earlier, all you need to do to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that reads and translates feeds into readable content.

-First, go to a website whose feed you want to syndicate and look for a ‘subscribe’ button using any of the methods described earlier …
+First, go to a website or blog and search for an RSS feed icon using any of the methods described earlier …

 Next, copy the feed URL to your clipboard …